Yotam Shukrun - BG pattern

 I wanted to connect the fictional world of the film with our own reality.
 That led me to imagine a research group called Project42 — a team of philosophers and scientists searching for the ultimate existential questions and their possible answers.

-As the concept developed, I realized that the real essence of these questions lies not only in the answers, but in the search itself — in the journey.
+As the concept developed, I realized that the real essence of these questions lies not only in the answers, but in the search itself.

 I aimed to design a website and experience that hint at scientific and analytical worlds while still embracing the curiosity, exploration, and sense of adventure found in these philosophical questions — as well as the fun and colorfulness of the film.